EDI-Systems/M7M01_Eukaron/README.md

 |Cortex-R8    |TBD           |     |    |     |     |     |    |    |    |
 |TMS320C66X   |TI CCS7       |     |    |     |     |     |    |    |    |

 &ensp;&ensp;&ensp;&ensp;**Flash and SRAM consumption is calculated in kB, while the other figures are calculated in CPU clock cycles.
-All values listed here are typical (useful system) values, not minimum values, because minimum values on system size seldom make any real sense.
 HAL library are also included in the size numbers.
 The absolute minimum value for MPU-based microprocessor-profile RME is about 64k ROM/32k RAM.**

 - Cortex-R7 is evaluated with TBD.
 - Cortex-R8 is evaluated with TBD.